Across the Atlantic: Plot

-John Clayton (Burr McIntosh), a self-made industrial magnate shaped by the era of American wartime prosperity, has built his fortune in manufacturing during World War I. He is the proud but stern father of two sons: Dan Clayton (Robert Ober), a dutiful and business-minded man, and Hugh Clayton (Monte Blue), a spirited aviator with a daredevil streak.
-Both brothers are in love with Phyllis Joynes (Edna Murphy), their father's intelligent and graceful secretary.
+John Clayton, a self-made industrial magnate shaped by the era of American wartime prosperity, has built his fortune in manufacturing during World War I. He is the proud but stern father of two sons: Dan Clayton, a dutiful and business-minded man, and Hugh Clayton, a spirited aviator with a daredevil streak.
+Both brothers are in love with Phyllis Joynes, their father's intelligent and graceful secretary.
 Though both men hope to win her heart, Phyllis clearly favors Hugh.

 Despite John's disapproval, Hugh pursues his passion for aviation and is among the first to enlist for overseas service due to his expertise with aircraft.
 Before shipping out, Hugh and Phyllis marry.
 John, although reluctant, accepts Hugh's choice.
 Dan, deeply disappointed but noble, accepts defeat with the words, "The best man wins," and devotes himself to helping their father manage the family business.

 Time passes.
 Phyllis awaits letters from Hugh, but eventually, the correspondence stops.
 News comes that Hugh's plane has been shot down.
 He is listed among the missing.
 Phyllis clings to the hope that he is alive, but years go by without word.

 Unbeknownst to his family, Hugh has survived—found with no memory of who he is.
 In a German hospital, he becomes known as a strange, hopeless case of amnesia, a man without a past.

 Years roll on.
 The war ends, peace returns, and the world moves on.
 Eight years later, Phyllis has mourned, grieved, and resolved to let go.
 In gratitude for Dan's kindness and constant support, she agrees to marry him—after a final pilgrimage to the village of Debrie, the last place Hugh was seen.

 Meanwhile, John Clayton, still honoring the memory of his lost son, has invested millions in aviation and built a massive experimental aircraft intended to make the first transatlantic flight.
 The plane is named The Spirit of Hugh Clayton—a monument to the son he believes lost.